A variant of a Dwyer-Kan theorem for model categories: Preliminaries

 \section{Preliminaries}

-In this section we recall the homotopy theory of small functors and establish some basic properties of the model categories of small functors.
+In this section we recall the homotopy theory of small functors and establish some basic properties of various model categories of small functors.
 We assume the reader is familiar with the basics of model categories and left Bousfield localization, e.g. \cite{Hovey}, \cite{Hirschhorn}.
-Note that all our model categories and functors between them are simplicial.
+Note that all our model categories and functors between them are simplicial, and $\hom(X,Y)$ denotes the simplicial set of morphisms from $X$ to $Y$.
+A model category is combinatorial if it is locally presentable and cofibrantly generated.

 \begin{definition} Let \cat A be a simplicial category.
 A functor $F\colon \cat A \to \sS$ is \emph{small} if it is a left Kan extension from some small subcategory.
 In other words, there exists a small full subcategory $i\colon \cat A' \hookrightarrow \cat A$, such that $F=\Lan_i i^*F$.
 We denote the category of small functors from $\cat A$ to $\sS$ by $\sS^{\cat A}$. \end{definition}